10 International University Application Tips for U.S. Students

 1. Research Admission Requirements Early

-It’s particularly important to make sure you’re communicating these details to the appropriate people: guidance counselors, educational advisors, parents, etc. They need to know this information as much as you do!
-This allows them to submit any paperwork on your behalf in a timely manner.
-Being aware of what needs to be done and when will help you stay on track through the process.
+It’s also particularly important that you communicate these details to the appropriate people, meaning guidance counselors, educational advisors, and parents.
+They need to know it as much as you do!
+There will come a time when they need to submit paperwork on your behalf or send in recommendations.
+Being personally aware of what needs to be done and when will help you stay on track throughout the process.

 2. Understand Visa and Immigration Regulations